alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 You can build **static frontends**, which means either static websites as we mentioned, or Dapps or front-end apps that don’t require a back-end infrastructure and leverage instead APIs from the FE to implement services/features!

+### The Internet Computer's Mainnet Alpha

+**It's important to note that** this is an Alpha product, which we are launching and building on top of the **Internet Computer's Mainnet Alpha.** It is an experimental and early version that will help anyone test and build sites, apps or Dapps on the Internet Computer, in a realistic environment with cycles, in preparation for the **Mainnet Beta release**!

+We'll progress the product as the Internet Computer progresses with the Mainnet, and once we reach the Mainnet's Beta, we will **do a migration/redeployment** of all sites to the Mainnet after Genesis arrives.

 ### How Does Fleek Achieve Frontend Hosting on the Internet Computer?

 The process in the background is straightforward.
 When you connect your repository to Fleek, and make a deployment, Fleek uses the **Dfinity SDK** [(view documentation)](https://sdk.dfinity.org/docs/index.html) to create a front-end Canister on mainnet, and build and deploy your website’s code to it.
 Right now, we do front-end canisters only (thus, static sites), but in the future we will allow for back-end as well.